steelvelveteen/i3_dotfiles/Readme.md

 `yaourt powerline-fonts`

+Download the latest release and unzip in your `~/.fonts` directory

 ## Polybar

 Do a yaourt polybar and you will see *community* and *AUR* versions.
 Get the AUR version, usually in position 3.